 It seemed a none-too-subtle hint from the manager.
 Maybe that is the consequence of a game when Tom Cleverley and Adnan Januzaj have ended up paired in the centre of midfield.
 United had little drive and dynamism in the middle of the park at Sunderland, qualities Vidal could provide and qualities they have long lacked: arguably since Anderson, after an encouraging first two seasons at Old Trafford, deteriorated and then Darren Fletcher’s bowel condition sidelined him.

 There was another missive from the manager.
 "We cannot always sign who we like," Van Gaal added.
 He cannot sign Messi, for instance.
 But if he cannot sign Vidal, is it because Juventus will not sell the triple Scudetto winner or because United are reluctant to buy him?

 Van Gaal may be testing United.
 They are testing him, too.
 This was not the start he envisaged.
-Their shortcomings are laid bare in front of the new manager, who is labouring with last season’s underachievers.
+Their shortcomings are laid bare in front of the new manager, who is labouring with the squad which finished seventh last season.
 The first newcomer who was unquestionably one of his signings, Marcos Rojo, only formally joined on Wednesday and is not eligible yet.
-The other two arrivals, Ander Herrera and Luke Shaw, are both injured
+The other two arrivals, Ander Herrera and Luke Shaw, are both injured.